top of page

 Hair Coat

-A Labradoodle with a hair coat will most closely resemble a Labrador.
+An Australian Labradoodle with a hair coat will most closely resemble a Labrador.
 Their coat will be double-layered with a straight upper layer.
-If you look closely at your Doodle's coat, you will notice a dense, warm underlayer.
-Some hair coat Labradoodles have wavy fur, but not as wavy as the fleece variety.
+If you look closely at your doodle's coat, you will notice a dense, warm underlayer.
+Some hair coat Australian Labradoodles have wavy fur, but not as wavy as the fleece variety.
 Their double coat, like the Labrador coat, helps regulate their temperature while protecting their skin from scratches and wounds.
 The hair coat Labradoodle sheds most of the time.
 They frequently shed during the summer months, thinning off their rich undercoat.
 They will shed moderately throughout the remainder of the year.
 However, frequent grooming can help to keep this under control.

 Fleece Coat

-A fleece coat Labradoodle will likely resemble a perfect cross between a Labrador and a Poodle.
+A fleece coat Australian Labradoodle will likely resemble a perfect cross between a Labrador and a Poodle.
 They will typically have a wavy coat or soft curls.
-Fleece-coated Labradoodles are ideal for allergy and asthma sufferers since they do not shed hair, fur, or other allergens.
-They will require more maintenance than a hair coat Labradoodle since their fur's waves and curls are more prone to tangles and knots.
+Fleece-coated Australian Labradoodles are ideal for allergy and asthma sufferers since they do not shed hair, fur, or other allergens.
+They will require more maintenance than a hair coat Australian Labradoodle since their fur's waves and curls are more prone to tangles and knots.
 A fleece Doodle will require grooming several times per week, if not daily.
 This is the type of coat we breed for most here at Cream Puff Labradoodles.
 You can see a great example of this on most of our 6 week videos over on our YouTube channel.

 Wool Coat

-A Labradoodle with a wool coat will most resemble a Poodle.
-Just like fleece coats, wool-coated Labradoodles do not shed.
+An Australian Labradoodle with a wool coat will most resemble a Poodle.
+Just like fleece coats, wool-coated Australian Labradoodles do not shed.
 Their fur will be either very tight ringlet curls or coiled.
 Individual strands of fur will feel quite abrasive to the touch.
 Your dog's fur's coils will trap shedding hairs and skin flakes.
 However, frequent brushing is much more vital because tangles and knots are more common.
 If they are left unbrushed, their fur can get matted, which is uncomfortable and frequently requires shaving to correct.
-Labradoodles with wool coats should be groomed at least once a day.
+Australian Labradoodles with wool coats should be groomed at least once a day.